Characterizing downwards closed, strongly first order, relativizable dependencies: Preliminaries

 Thus, Corollary \ref{coro:const} and the fact that constancy is strongly first order imply at once that First Order Logic is not definitionally closed, while \textbf{Conjecture 1} would have as a direct consequence that $\FO(\DD^\uparrow, =\!\!(\cdot))$ is definitionally closed (and is, in fact, the only ``definitional closure'' of $\FO$).
 More in general, a full characterization of the definitionally closed extensions of First Order Logic would be a very valuable contribution to the classification of logics based on Team Semantics.

 Safety, however, is a delicate property: in particular, as shown in \cite{galliani2018safe}, constancy dependencies are not safe for $\FO(\subseteq_1)$, where $\subseteq_1$ is the family of only \emph{unary} inclusion dependencies\footnote{More precisely, $\FO(\subseteq_1)$ adds to First Order Logic all inclusion atoms $v_1 \subseteq v_2$, where $v_1$ and $v_2$ are single variables (not tuples of variables).}, despite being as already mentioned strongly first order (that is, safe for $\FO$).
 Thus, a dependency $\D$ may be safe for a logic $\LL$ but unsafe for some other logic $\LL'$ which strictly contains $\LL$.
-This suggests that the problem of fully characterizing safety relations and definitionally closed logics will not be of easy solution.
+This is reminiscent of certain phenomena in the theory of second-order generalized quantifiers \cite{kontinen2010definability},\footnote{The author thanks an anonymous reviewer for pointing out this connection.} and it suggests that the problem of fully characterizing safety relations and definitionally closed logics will not be of easy solution.

 Nonetheless, studying the properties of safety is a fruitful endeavour.
 In particular, in this work we will prove that strongly first order dependencies are safe for $\FO(\DD)$ whenever $\DD$ contains only downwards closed dependencies, and use this result to prove -- as already mentioned -- a special case of \textbf{Conjecture 1}.